JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

      - 3
      - 27

-All sources are given an *RA,Dec* equal to the phase centre, a spectral index of zero, and a flux density of 0.3333333333333333 Jy.
+All sources are given an *RA,Dec* equal to the phase centre, and a Stokes I flux density of 0.3333333333333333 Jy.
+Each type of flux component (either POWER_LAW, CURVED_POWER_LAW, or LIST) are set up so they have a perfectly flat spectrum.
 This way, the output visibilities (in the absence of a primary beam) should be fully real, and equal to the sum of the number of COMPONENTs in the sky model multiplied by 0.3333333333333333.
 This numerical 1/3 flux is a good test of the precision of the FLOAT and DOUBLE compiled codes.

+When the tests have a single COMPONENT per SOURCE, I use a POWER_LAW type flux behaviour.
+When there are three COMPONENTs, I use one of each of POWER_LAW, CURVED_POWER_LAW, and LIST types.

 GAUSSIAN and SHAPELET components with any size cause a reduction of the real part of the visibility due to the extended size on the sky.
 For these tests, I've set